 I always thought the game of baseball was exciting.
 Why does this not seem to be the case with six and seven-year old tee ball?
 Most of the poor kids, if not completely oblivious to what’s going on around them, seem genuinely bored with the game.
 Granted the hitting and fielding are certainly on the […]

-Category: observations
+observations opinion

 Tattoos